 Agile works well for projects that prize learning and are seeking or refining their product-market fit.
 The speed and flexibility of Sprints dovetail nicely with a continuous feedback loop and ongoing experimentation and tweaking.

 Another environment where Agile can thrive is one with a clearly articulated and well-supported product strategy.
-When everyone is aligned around objectives, goals, and KPIs, there’s more comfort giving individual teams the freedom and independence to work toward achieving them rapidly.
+When everyone is aligned around objectives, goals, and KPIs, there’s more comfort in giving individual teams the freedom and independence to work toward achieving them rapidly.

 What are the Key Differences?